AydinHassan/cli-md-renderer/README.md

 ### Syntax Highlighting

 `FencedCode` can be syntax highlighted.
-By default only PHP source code is Syntax Highlighted using: [https://github.com/php-school/psx](php-school/psx)
+By default only PHP source code is Syntax Highlighted using: [php-school/psx](https://github.com/php-school/psx)
-If you want to add more syntax highlight for other languages you should create a `SyntaxHighlighter` which implements `\AydinHassan\CliMdRenderer\SyntaxHighlighterInterface`
+If you want to add syntax highlighting for other languages you should create a class which implements `\AydinHassan\CliMdRenderer\SyntaxHighlighterInterface`

 It accepts code as a string and should return highlighted code as a string.
-You register your `SyntaxHighlighter` like so
+You register your highlighter like so

 ```php
 <?php